File storages can be administered through the List module. They have a few properties which deserve further explanation.

 When this box is unchecked, the "publicUrl" property of files is replaced by an eID call pointing to a file dumping script provided by the TYPO3 Core.
 The public URL looks something like

 \TYPO3\CMS\Core\Controller\FileDumpControlleris invoked to manage the download.
 The class itself does not implement any access checks, but provides a hook for doing so.

 This does not protect your files, if the configured storage folder is within your web root.
 They will still be available to anyone who knows the path to the file.
 To implement a strict access restriction, the storage must point to some path outside the web root.
 Alternatively, the folder it points to must contain web server restrictions to block direct access to the files it contains (for example, in an Apache

 When this box is unchecked, the storage is read-only.

 - Is online?

-A storage that is not online cannot be accessed in any way.
-This flag is set automatically when files are not accessible (for example, when a third-party storage service is not available) and the underlying Driver detects someone trying to access files in that storage.
+A storage that is not online cannot be accessed in the backend.
+This flag is set automatically when files are not accessible (for example, when a third-party storage service is not available) and the underlying driver detects someone trying to access files in that storage.

 The important thing to note is that a storage must be turned online again manually.